uoft-networking/tools/README.md

 4. `python -m build`
 5. `hatch publish`

-All tests go into a subdirectory of the `tests` folder (ie `tests/<project>`) All github workflow files go into the .github/workflows folder, prefixed with the project name (ie `.github/workflows/<project>.yml` is the default workflow for the project, `.github/workflows/<project>extra.yml` is an additional workflow file, presumably with a different trigger).

 Each project should implement its own typer cli in `src/utsc/<project>/__main__.py`.
 Each project's pyproject file (ie `projects/<project>/pyproject.toml`) should contain an entrypoint (or "script", as poetry calls them) that looks something like this:
 ```toml